100% online processShips in 3–5 business daysTransparent pricing, no hidden feesCreated by dentistsTalk to a real dentistUS sourced ingredients

 Why dose is everything

-The clinical evidence for xylitol requires 6–10g per day in multiple exposures.
+The research on xylitol requires 6–10g per day in multiple exposures.
 See how common sources stack up:

 Grocery-store gum (1 piece)~0.7gNegligible